gstage01/DoseHIPAA/07-systems_access_policy.md

 ## 7.2 Access Establishment and Modification

 1. <mark>`Requests for access to Dose Health Platform systems and applications is made formally using the following process:`</mark>
-  1. A Dose Health workforce member initiates the access request by creating an Issue in the Dose Health Quality Management System.
+  1. A Dose Health workforce member initiates the access request by creating an Issue.
      * User identities must be verified prior to granting access to new accounts.
      * Identity verification must be done in person where possible; for remote employees, identities must be verified over the phone.
      * For new accounts, the method used to verify the user's identity must be recorded on the Issue.